 Case Studies Demonstrate Effectiveness.
-From September 2011 to February 2013, over 8,000 students in 75 schools across 11 states used Conceptua Fractions.
-The students completed over 250,000 skills checks, and most of them have used Conceptua Fractions as a replacement curriculum.
+From September 2011 to February 2013, over 8,000 students in 75 schools across 11 states used Conceptua Math.
+The students completed over 250,000 skills checks, and most of them have used Conceptua Math as a replacement curriculum.
 The case studies below demonstrate how these diverse schools and districts achieved impressive results.

 In 2011, Mequon-Thiensville School District began mapping its curriculum to the Common Core State Standards and found that they needed to update their math resources, particularly in the subject of fractions.
 The district chose Conceptua Fractions to meet this need because its emphasis on visual models and the language of mathematics—both of which are central to the new standards.
 According to Eric Dimmitt, the district’s Director of Curriculum, Instruction, and Assessment, “Conceptua Fractions helped us take the Common Core from the planning stage into the classroom.
 We are now teaching to these new standards.”